ArlexDu/File-Watcher/README.md

-*The "rules" file contains rules in the following format:*
+*NOTE: The "rules" file contains rules in the following format:*

 EVENT	PATTERN    ACTION